pkp/learning-ojs/en/copyediting.md

 Hit **Send**.

-You can now see the new notification that the submission is awaiting copyedits, the copyeditor is now included in the Participants list, and the request is visible in the Copyediting Discussions.
+You can now see the new notification that the submission is awaiting copyedits, the Copyeditor is now included in the Participants list, and the request is visible in the Copyediting Discussions.

 ![](learning-ojs-3-ed-copyediting-add-dash.png)

-You can now wait for the copyeditor to do her work.
+You can now wait for the Copyeditor to do her work.

 ##Copyeditor

-The copyeditor will receive an email message from the section editor requesting her to take on the submission.
+The Copyeditor will receive an email message from the Section Editor requesting her to take on the submission.

 To get started, she must login and find the submission from her dashboard.